ctrl-b/alfred-verbizr-workflow/README.md

 #### Project description

-This workflow born by the necesity to get a fast conjugation reference, I made this workflow with just one day of learning and googling python so maybe the code it is not so great, that's why I commented to try to explain what I need try to do, if you can clean it or improve you are welcome !
+This workflow born by the necesity to get a fast conjugation reference, I made this workflow with just one day of learning and googling python so maybe the code it is not so great, that's why I commented the code, if you can clean it or improve you are welcome !